kumarmadhu123/meta-live/README.md

-This layer is for testing the linux-stable on qemuarm (MACHINE NAME will show as livearm )
+This layer is for testing any  linux-stable version on qemuarm (MACHINE NAME will show as livearm )

 This is tested on poky master branch